kpomerleau/Marriage-Pen/README.md

 `multiplier` | `The percent of total family income the primary earner brings home`

 **avgfunctions.R**
-*The same functions exist in marginalfunctions.R, they are only slightly altered
+* The same functions exist in **marginalfunctions.R**, they are only slightly altered

 Function and Inputs | Defintion
 ---|---------